 How extensive is the ATM network?

 You’ll have to check with your bank to see which of their ATMs offer this technology.
 As this technology gets rolled out across Canada, more and more older ATM machines will be replaced with ones that are NFC (near field communication)-enabled.
-Since this app requires some pre-planning, you don’t want to get your code and then have no ATM to use it at.
+Since this app requires some pre-planning, you don’t want to get your code and then have no ATM at which to use it.

 Does your device work with the app?